Dynasty Warriors 5: Dynasty Warriors 5: Empires

 Dynasty Warriors 5: Empires (真・三國無双4: Empires) is the second Dynasty Warriors Empires expansion by Omega Force of Koei.
 Dynasty Warriors 5: Empires was released on March 28, 2006 for both the PlayStation 2 and Xbox 360 video game consoles.

 This game is focused upon strategy game play.
 In Empire Mode, which features five new stages not in Dynasty Warriors 5, the player initially enacts various policies within a chosen state by consulting with the state's officers and delegating responsibilities to others.
 Battle tactics can be discussed, a feature of other titles in the strategy genre, such as Romance of the Three Kingdoms.

 Other than Empire Mode, new items and weapons are introduced.
 Another new feature is the ability of being able to order non player officers to group, attack, or defend certain areas of the battlefield and choose which specific officer you wish to carry out these feats.
 Time limits can also be altered to fit your needs, also special tactics can be used to turn the tides of battle.

 In addition to the original Dynasty Warriors 5 soundtrack, this expansion adds soundtracks from previous titles, including Dynasty Warriors 2, Dynasty Warriors 3 and Dynasty Warriors 4.

 The Dynasty Warriors Empires expansion is the only expansion where players can play as "minor" officers, that did not originally have their own storyline in any of the previous Dynasty Warriors games.
 These officers also do not have their own "skin", but there are several group skins for them (in the same battle, officers of the same skin group look identical).
 In every other Dynasty Warriors game, minor officers are NPCs.

 Stages

 Many of the stages are recreations of notable battles present historically or from the novel Romance of the Three Kingdoms, while original creations became more common with the newer installments.

 Trading Card Game

 Koei published a series of trading card game (「真・三國無双 4」トレーディングカードゲーム) based on Dynasty Warriors 5 in 2005-7-29.
 The cards are illustrated by Hiroyuki Suwahara.
 Starter box (53 cards) cost 1500 yen, while booster pack (10 cards) cost 280 yen.

 Available starter box including Wei set, Wu set, Shu set.

 There are total 266 cards in the game, including 36 commander, 160 general, 35 strategy, 15 trap, 20 item.
 Booster pack include 10 cards from the set of 266.

 Reception

-Dynasty Warriors 5 received "average" reviews according to video game review aggregator Metacritic.
+Dynasty Warriors 5 received "mixed or average" reviews according to video game review aggregator Metacritic.